simolus3/drift/docs/docs/Dart API/columns.md

     This can be safely ignored, as this code is never executed.

-## Unique Columns
+### Unique Columns

-### Single Column
+#### Single Column

 Use the `unique()` method to enforce that a column must contain unique values.
 For example, the following code ensures that each users `username` is unique:

 {{ load_snippet('unique-column','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-### Multiple Columns
+#### Multiple Columns

-If you want to enforce a combination of columns to be unique, override the `uniqueKeys` getter in your table class:
+If you want to enforce a combination of columns to be unique, override the `uniqueKeys` getter in your table class.
-For example, if wanted to ensure that an author can't write 2 books with the same title:
+For example, if one wanted to ensure that an author can't write two books with the same title:

 {{ load_snippet('unique-table','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-## Custom Types
+### Custom Types

-Any Dart object can be stored if a [Type Converter](../type_converters.md) is provided.
+Use the `map()` method to provide a Type Converter for a column.
+This will allow you to store any type in a column that drift doesn't support out of the box.

 {{ load_snippet('table','lib/snippets/type_converters/converters.dart.excerpt.json') }}

-See the [Type Converters](../type_converters.md) page for more information.
+For more information on how to write a type converter, see the [Type Converters](../type_converters.md) page.

+!!! note "Isn't `customType()` for Custom Types?"

+    **No.**
+    Drift has a confusingly named `customType()` which typically shouldn't be used.
+    The intended use case for this method is to add support for columns that are not supported by drift out of the box. (e.g. `drift_postgres` uses this method add support for `uuid` columns).

-## `BigInt`
+### `BigInt`

 Use `int64()` to store large integers in Dart.
 This will preserve precision in JavaScript-compiled apps.

 !!! note annotate "When to use `int64()`"

-    For most cases, especially non-web apps, the standard `integer()` column suffices.
+    The standard `integer()` column suffices for most cases, especially non-web apps.
-    Only use `int64()` for web apps dealing with values exceeding 2^52.
+    Only use `int64()` for web apps with values exceeding 2^52.
 (1)

-1. This is an absolutly huge number, so you're unlikely to run into this limit in practice.
-4,503,599,627,370,496 to be exact.
+1. This is a huge number, 4,503,599,627,370,496 to be exact. so you're unlikely to reach this limit in practice.
 So unless you're dealing with numbers that large, you can stick with `integer()`.

 ##### Migration to/from `BigInt`

 Drift stores `int` and `BigInt` values in the same column type in sqlite3, so you can switch between the two without a schema migration.

 ##### Supported Backends

 `BigInt` is not supported by `drift_sqflite`.

 ##### Expressions